 - Marketing & Business Development

 As well as a number of key performance indicators comprising of graphs and stats showing metrics such as network traffic, the CEO provides a report containing a summary of topics and decisions taken from each meeting back to the Management.

 Directors are expected to read CEO’s summary report and any specific papers prior to board meetings.
 A time guide for the publication of reports to the board, actions from any party (including the board and the management) and a protocol for dealing with matters has been adopted.

 In addition to board meetings, management staff of LINX and in particular the CEO may have meetings of varying length with individual board members to cover specific issues such as statutory, accounting, technical and human resource.
 Increasingly, Board sub-committees are used to deal with such matters.
 Other communications are affected as required via email, individual voice conversations and via conferencing.
 The Chairman maintains a more one to one relationship with the CEO and becomes the first port of call for some issues.

-None of the above includes time spent at LINX General Meetings or other ad-hoc meetings.
 In addition to the above the Chairman will perform the appraisal of the CEO, alongside other board member(s), and may attend offsite meetings for business planning.